T

 Insider tips

-• Learn a few basic Arabic or French phrases; it's appreciated by locals.
+• Learn a few basic Arabic or French phrases; while many speak English in tourist areas, a little effort goes a long way.

 Packing highlights